 - Enter the name of your doctoral program, the doctoral degree awarded (e.g., PhD, EdD, DMA, etc.), and the Web address (URL) of your program Web site at the top of the form.

 - Item 5 - Admission Criteria.
 In the "Comments" column, include either the URL for your program's admission section in the Graduate Catalog or you may copy and paste that information into the response field.

 - Item 11 – Core Faculty Publications.
-There is not an official database of this information but faculty may have previously gathered this information for internal use or for reporting within the university.
-Please provide the best information that you have available.
+The university is still in the process of gathering faculty publications data, and your faculty are still the best source for information on their publications, as they may have gathered this information for internal use or for reporting within the university.
+Please provide the best information you have available.

 - Item 16 - Date of Last External Review.
 There may not have been an external review.
 If so, note in the "Comments" field.